All Episodes

 Even so, he's been excoriated by his opponents for declinism.

-Charles Krauthammer, conservative columnist at Krauthammer Review Online has accused the president of embracing American weakness.
+Charles Krauthammer, conservative columnist at Krauthammer Review Online, has accused the president of embracing American weakness.

-Crowdhammer said decline is not a condition, it's a choice.
+Krauthammer said decline is not a condition, it's a choice.

 The stern rejection of declinism is not confined to the rabid right.

-What is not permissible in mainstream debate is to suggest that there may be no coming back, and that the decline of American power is neither a fad nor a choice, but a fact.
+What is not permissible in mainstream debate is to suggest that there may be no coming back and that the decline of American power is neither a fad nor a choice, but a fact.

 Admittedly, America's relative decline is likely to be much less abrupt than the falling off experienced by Britain after 1945.

-However, the moment at which the ChICOMs become the world's largest economy is coming into view.
+However, the moment at which the CHICOMs become the world's largest economy is coming into view.

 The end of the decade seems a likely passing point.

-Yet the fact that there are roughly four times as many Chicoms as Americans means that even allowing for a sharp slowdown in Chicom growth, at some point the Chicoms will become number one.
+Of course, it's true that the CHICOMs have its own grave political and economic problems, yet the fact that there are roughly four times as many CHICOMs as Americans means that even allowing for a sharp slowdown in CHICOM growth, at some point the CHICOMs will become number one.

-But although economic and political power are not the same thing, they are surely closely related as the Chikoms and other powers rise economically, they will inevitably constrain America's ability to get its way in the world.
+As the CHICOMs and other powers rise economically, they will inevitably constrain America's ability to get its way in the world.

-America needs to have a rational debate about what relative decline means and why the British experience, although very different, may still hold some valuable lessons.
+And that is why America needs to have a rational debate about what relative decline means and why the British experience, although very different, may still hold some valuable lessons.

-This thing goes on and on and on from the Financial Times, a Brit publication thinking that we've got to admit it.
+This thing goes on and on and on from the Financial Times, a Brit publication, thinking that we've got to admit it.

 Our day is over.